WebexSamples/webex-api-emulator/test-cases/README.md

 When properly configured almost all test will pass with the following exceptions:
-* The test that excersises a mention using the <@personId:[id]|[name]> syntax with an invalid ID fails.
+* The test that exercises a mention using the <@personId:[id]|[name]> syntax with an invalid ID fails.
 On the real spark platform the invalid ID is replaced with some encoded version of the invalid ID while in the emulator the markdown and html include the ID that was passed in.
 In addition the emulator will pass the invalid IDs back in the mentionedPeople array while Spark does not.
 It is expected that three out of the seven test cases will fail.
-* The test that excersises a mention using the <@personEmail:[email]|[name]> syntax fails.
+* The test that exercises a mention using the <@personEmail:[email]|[name]> syntax fails.
 As of this writing performing functions such as adding users to spaces via email, or mentioning users via email is not supported in the emulator.
 It is expected that four out of the seven test will fail.

-When running the tests from the command line succesful output will be:
+When running the tests from the command line successful output will be:
 ┌─────────────────────────┬──────────┬──────────┐
 │                         │ executed │   failed │
 ├─────────────────────────┼──────────┼──────────┤